 The curve is sensual; the straight line is intellectual.
 Curves and swirls are fluidic, organic . . . and realistic.
 The curve is process and change.
 It is a path influenced as much as by terrain as by its own momentum.
 Bibel's recent works are dedicated to the straightedge, but the swirl and eddy do grab her attention from time to time.
-These four examples show the spark of motion and a little humor, too.
+These six examples show the spark of motion and a little humor, too.

 Debra Jan Bibel